JoshSoftware-DevOps/pr-review-pilot/README.md

-# pr-review-pilot
+# PR Review Pilot

-Pilot repository for testing automated PR review (PR-Agent + Ollama Cloud).
-Not production code.
+A small test repository used to validate an automated PR review pipeline (PR-Agent + Ollama Cloud) before rolling it out org-wide.

+This is not production code — expect intentionally imperfect commits used to test review quality.